erdtch/yolo_trainer_with_python/README.md

 # yolo_trainer_with_python

-We create python scripts to generate all required files for training yolo with darknet.
+We created python scripts to generate all required files for training yolo with darknet.

 # Quick Start